LeonardDick/rtd-tutorial/docs/source/analysis/dens_prof.rst

 For the calculation of the density profiles, the following parameters are potentially needed:

+Hi

 * element masses
-* van der Waals or atomic :cite:t:'Slater1964' (covalent) radii of the elements
+* van der Waals :footnote:t:'Slater1964' or atomic :cite:t:'Slater1964' (covalent) radii of the elements
 * number of increments (set by the user)

 .. list-table::